ualehosaini/Aqua.StringHelpers/README.md

-#About Aqua String Helper:
+# About Aqua String Helper:

 Aqua String Helpers is an Open Source and Free Software package consists of a set of utilities that facilitate the job of the developer and save his time while dealing with a string.
 Every developer could be a beneficiary of this library; however, those who deal with database and integration applications are likely the most potential beneficiaries.
-The programming language used to develop this library is C#.

 # Getting Started